superkabuki/SRTfu/README.md

 # Socket Flags
+* SRT is really big on socket flags, and there are a lot of them, the required flags are already set by SRTfu.
 * Note: these are the flag number for the socket, not the value of the flag.
 ```py3
 SRTO_MSS = 0  # the Maximum Transfer Unit